sadiagit/FlashCardApp/README.md

 # FlashCardApp

 As computer professionals, we need to read a lot but we can't remember them all.
 This app can be used to create flash cards while reading a topic.
-It's a basic app where each flash card will contain a question and answer (no card flipping is required).
+It's a basic app where each flash card will contain a question and answer (card flipping has not been implemented but I might extend it to add this feature).

 # Installation

 This app supports docker.
-It can be either run on docker and IISExpress/krestel webserver.
+It can be either run on docker or IISExpress/krestel webserver.

 In order to run it in docker